 Staying mentally stimulated is also important.
 Try making use of your lockdown time constructively, by learning or revisiting skills or hobbies.
 If you’ve ever wanted to catch up on your guitar playing or drawing, now is the perfect opportunity.
-Even giving yourself simple tasks like sorting out or organising long-forgotten drawers of spare parts, record collections, or anything else can help keep your mind focused, and give you a feeling of accomplishment.
+Even giving yourself simple tasks like sorting out or organising long-forgotten drawers of spare parts, record collections, or anything else, can help keep your mind focused and give you a feeling of accomplishment.

 2: Enjoy Escapism

 Entertainment is understandably more of a focus during self-isolation, and luckily we live in a time when it’s easy to come by.
-Whether it’s a PS4, music streaming, or Netflix, being able to escape from reality for a while is very important when it comes to reflecting and handling both problems and stress.
+Whether it’s a PS4, music streaming, or Netflix, being able to escape from reality for a while is very important when it comes to reflecting on and handling problems and stress.

 Taking your mind elsewhere, whether into a song, virtual world or book, helps because it distracts you from immediate emotions that you might be feeling.
 This tends to be enough to ‘cool off’, giving you time to reassess a situation without being caught up in stress, anger, or anxiety.

 That said, it’s also important to balance your escapism – too much Tiger King or Skyrim can start to have adverse effects on your mental health if you overdo things – and not just because you might start seriously considering a bleached mullet, or take an arrow to the knee.